adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/01-introduction.md

 #### JSON Response

-You can send JSON response by simply returning a Javascript object from the route handler.
+You can send JSON response by simply returning a JavaScript object from the route handler.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'